Galcanezumab for Vestibular Migraine

 - Failure of treatment with > 4 prophylactic migraine medications

-- Prior treatment with a CGRP medication
+- Prior or current treatment with a CGRP medication

 - Pregnant/breastfeeding if female

 - .
 History of serious medical or psychiatric disease, at the discretion of the treating physician (including significant coronary artery disease, peripheral vascular disease, cerebrovascular disease, kidney disease, liver disease, Raynaud's disease, uncontrolled psychiatric disease or past psychiatric hospitalization)

 - .
 History of mania, psychosis, or suicidal ideations

 - .
 Ok if on up to 2 migraine prophylactic medications (prescribed for that purpose), dose must be stable for 2 months prior to study start.